status-im/help.status.im/docs/en/status-communities/how-to-use-communities-your-quick-start-guide.md

 ---
-id: 103
+id: 110
 revision: 0
-language: EN
+language: en
 hide:
   - navigation
 ---

-# Join a Status Community
+# How to use Communities: your quick start guide

  :octicons-tools-24: